Clelia-M/prework-study-guide/README.md

 ## 📝 Description

 This Prework Study Guide was created as part of my Trilogy Bootcamp prework.
-It helpem me to go through the Prework and it contains a few notes on HTML, CSS, Git, and JavaScript.
+It helped me to go through the Prework and it contains a few notes on HTML, CSS, Git, and JavaScript.

 ## 🚀 Installation